briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 ### 126.2501   Board of review established

-1. _(a)_ A Board of Review, consisting of the Mayor, or the Mayor’s designee, the Director of Law, or the Director of Law’s designee, and one Village resident who shall be appointed by the Mayor for a one-year term is hereby created.
+1. _(a)_ A Board of Review, consisting of the Mayor, or the Mayor's designee, the Director of Law, or the Director of Law's designee, and one Village resident who shall be appointed by the Mayor for a one-year term is hereby created.
 The Board shall select, each for a one-year term, one of its members to serve as Chairman and one to serve as Secretary.
 The majority of the members of the Board shall constitute a quorum.
 The Board shall adopt its own procedural rules and shall keep a record of its transactions.
 Any hearing by the Board may be conducted privately and the provisions of Section 126.2309 shall apply to such matters as may be heard before the Board.
-The Board’s records are not open to public inspection nor are the meetings subject to the State open meeting law.
+The Board's records are not open to public inspection nor are the meetings subject to the State open meeting law.

 2. _(b)_ Any person dissatisfied with any ruling or decision of the